Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 * G91 G1 H2 Xn with bigger values to assure that the M92 settings are correct
 * home the individual axes and assure that the endstops are triggered.
 M114 Count values can be used to check the stored motor position value for the homing position.
 * with normal G1 moves, check that the coordinates are interpreted correctly, X positive being to the right, Y positiv to behind and Z positive means greater distance between hotend and bed.
 This step is especially important for setups with the print object moving (workpiece mode).

+# Glossary

+I'll use some abbreviations in the documents and explain it here.

+|_
+GA